Canon 750D vs Nikon D3300

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably smaller (9 percent) than the Canon 750D.
 Moreover, the D3300 is markedly lighter (23 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the D3300 are weather-sealed.

-|Canon 750D»||5.2 in||4.0 in||3.1 in||19.6 oz||440||n||Feb 2015||749||discont.||check|
+|Canon 750D»||5.2 in||4.0 in||3.1 in||19.6 oz||440||n||Feb 2015||749||-||Canon 750D|

-|Nikon D3300«||4.9 in||3.9 in||3.0 in||15.2 oz||700||no||2014||499||discont.||check|
+|Nikon D3300«||4.9 in||3.9 in||3.0 in||15.2 oz||700||n||Jan 2014||499||-||Nikon D3300|

 Sensor comparison: Canon 750D vs Nikon D3300

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.